 Upon receipt of a bill by the committee secretary, it will be set for hearing.
 It is not necessary to call the committee to set bills.
 No bills will be set "pending referral."

-Bills set for hearing will appear in the Daily File.
+Bills set for hearing will appear in the Daily File on Friday prior to the hearing.
 Notice will be sent to authors.
 The deadline for setting bills is 2:30 p.m., seven days prior to the hearing.

-Please notify committee staff as soon as possible if a bill is to be taken off calendar.
+Please notify committee staff as soon as possible to request that a bill be taken off calendar.
 Bills taken off calendar will be reset for the next hearing unless arrangements are made by the author and approved by the Chair.
 A bill may be set for hearing in Appropriations only three times in accordance with Joint Rule 62(a).

 To assure that bills are in print and analyzed the deadline for accepting author’s amendments is 2:30 p.m., seven days prior to the hearing.
 They must be in Legislative Counsel form.
 Twelve copies of amendments, including the signed original, are required by the committee secretary.